 - Remember, you are on vacation and you should enjoy yourself.
 I’ve traveled extensively all over the world and at some points, I became so obsessed with my budget that I let it dictate my travel decisions.
 Looking back on the experience, I would rather have spent the money and made my vacations more memorable.
 Time is your most precious commodity.
 No one on their death bed remembers their savings.

-- Don’t forget small costs such as cabs, snacks, forgotten toiletries, bail, etc.
+- Don’t forget small costs such as Uber, snacks, forgotten toiletries, bail, etc.